Click Here for details.

 The university does not require its professors to provide content warnings before they introduce content that’s bound to be offensive to some, if not repulsive or potentially incendiary.

 “Most professors who care about that stuff will put it in anyway,” she said.
-“In the circles I run, it’s called manners.
+“In the circles I run in, it’s called manners.
 Try not to blindside someone with something offensive.

 “The world is awful enough as it is.”